 In the above diagram, red lines represent floating walls while the black lines represent linear walls.
-Note that some of the victims on the floating walls are worth 10 points, this is because the 10 points victims are located in a tile near a linear wall.
-The colours on the diagram are just for illustrative purposes.

-The field designer must keep in mind this rule when deciding on the location of the black tiles, which can be changed during the run via a dice roll; in order to keep the maximum score consistent
+Note that some of the victims on the floating wall are worth 10 points / 5 points.
+This is because 10 points / 5 points victims are on a tile near a linear wall.
+The colour in the figure is for illustration only.
+The field designer must keep in mind this rule when deciding on the location of the black tiles, which can be changed during the run via a dice roll; in order to keep the maximum score consistent.

-3.5.3 To successfully deploy a rescue kit, a robot must deploy (deployment point) a rescue kit within 15 cm of the victim.
-The deployment point is deemed to be the location where the rescue kit makes initial contact with the floor, it is not the final resting place of the rescue kit.
+NEW 4.5.3 To successfully deploy a rescue kit, a robot must deploy (deployment point) a rescue kit completely within 15 cm of the victim.
+The deployment point is determined by the location of the rescue kit when the robot moves completely out of the 15 cm boundary of the victim.

-3.5.4 10 points are awarded per successful rescue kit deployment.
+NEW 4.5.4 10 points are awarded per successful rescue kit deployment.
 The following amounts of rescue kits can score points: